Home Car Shopping Best Dodge Charger Years to Buy Used

 How Fast Is the Dodge Charger?

 With its V6 engine, expect a sixth or seventh-generation Charger to hit 60 mph in about six seconds.
 The 5.7-liter Hemi knocks about two seconds off that time, while the supercharged Hemi in the Hellcat can make the run in under four seconds.
-The R/T EV can bolt to 60 mph in 4.7 seconds, while the Scat Pack drops that figure to a jaw-dropping 3.3 seconds.
+The R/T EV can sprint to 60 mph in 4.7 seconds, while the Scat Pack drops that figure to a jaw-dropping 3.3 seconds.

 What Dodge Charger Model Years Offer a Hemi V8?